 - Advance Payment: No grant or private funds may be paid in advance of work being performed without the approval of the Program Manager.

-- Invoice Review and Approval: Prior to payment of any invoice for completed work, whether with private funds or grant funds, the invoice must be provided to the Program Committee for review and approval that work was completed and done per the approved drawings.
+- Invoice Review and Approval: Prior to payment of any invoice for completed work, whether with private funds or grant funds, the invoice must be provided to the Program Manager for review and approval that work was completed and done per the approved drawings.
 Without this prior approval, grant funds will not be made available for a project.
 The final invoice will be paid after the City's Urban Designer has conducted a final inspection and signed off that all work has been satisfactorily completed.
 Each invoice must be accompanied by an authorization to pay from the grant recipient with all contractor, designer or supplier invoices attached, plus appropriate certified payroll (Davis Bacon), if applicable, for the period of time covered by the invoices.